demisto/content/Packs/XSOARmirroring/Integrations/XSOARmirroring/README.md

 | categories | Entry Categories | False |
 | tags | Entry tags | False |

-4. Click **Test** to validate the URLs, token, and connection.
+4. Click **Test** to ensure that you can communicate with the Cortex XSOAR tenant.

 ## Commands
-You can execute these commands from the Demisto CLI, as part of an automation, or in a playbook.
+You can execute these commands from the Cortex XSOAR CLI, as part of an automation, or in a playbook.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### xsoar-search-incidents
 ***